Waddenn/asi-2-25-c_next-places/README.md

 ### Deployment URL of the Project

-The deployed version of the `asi-2-25-c_next-places` project is live and can be accessed through the link below:
+The deployed version of the `asi-2-25-c_next-places` project can be accessed through the link below:

 [**Visit the Deployed Project**](https://nextplaces.hexaflare.net/)